29th July 2021

 Using a kneeling office chair positions your body so that your knees are below your waist.
 In theory, this should feel like a more natural sitting position compared with a regular desk chair.

 As kneeling chairs have no back, your core and back muscles will gradually strengthen over time to keep you steady as you work.
 As a downside, if you already experience pain in your knees, using a kneeling chair might put unwelcome pressure on that area.
+If you're struggling for space in your home office, a kneeling chair should tuck neatly underneath your office desk.

 Saddle chairs are designed to reduce pressure on your spine and lower back, encouraging an upright stance.
 As the name implies, you sit on a saddle chair like you would on the back of a horse.
 These chairs sometimes feature a split seat that encourages you to sit with your legs slightly apart.

 Some saddle chairs do come with a backrest, but the majority don't.
 To help you stay comfortable while you're working, you can adjust the height and the tilt angle.
+You may want to consider a saddle chair if you're regularly transitioning between sitting and standing at work.

 Ergonomic chairs come in all shapes and sizes.
 You might have seen them referred to as '24-hours chairs', 'big and tall chairs' or 'petite and small chairs'.
 The idea behind all these variations is the same – to improve your posture by supporting your back.